L-B-X/LBXStripper/README.md

 Lua Reascript for Reaper to create custom channel strips

 Installation instructions:
 Download both LBXCS_resources.zip and LBX Stripper.Lua files.
+It seems best to download the RAW text format for the .lua file.
+Some people report errors when downloading the file as it is.

 Create a folder in the reaper repository/Scripts folder called LBX Within this folder unpack the LBXCS_resources zip file